zenna/canyoupleaseappreciatethis/_posts/2020-07-13-seven-in-one-blow.md

 layout: post
 ---

-The Grimm Brothers' "Brave Little Tailor" fairy tale starts with the tailor killing seven flies in one blow.
+The Grimm Brothers' "Brave Little Tailor" fairy tale starts with the Tailor killing seven flies in one blow.
 He is so inspired that he makes himself a "Seven in One Blow" belt, and sets off into the world.
 He defeats a giant, who is intimidated by his belt, then continues on a life of wonderful adventures.

 I remembered the Brave Little Tailor because I just caught a fly in a paper cup and released it out my window!